MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_StatusCode** - The status of the error (if available)

+#### Office.ClickToRun.Ads.Container.HandleErrorNotification

+This event is collected from free versions of Office applications running on the Windows platform.
+This event is triggered when there is an issue retrieving advertisement content, displaying an advertisement, among other error cases.
+The data will be used to identify issues with the ads container initializing the advertisement add-in and any issues within the add-in.

+The following fields are collected:

+- **Data_MoeErrorCode** - The error code from failure

+#### Office.ClickToRun.Ads.SDX.Error

+This event is collected from free versions of Office applications running on the Windows platform.
+This event is triggered if there is an error loading, retrieving, or displaying an advertisement.
+The data will be used to identify issues with the advertising add-in on customer machines.

+The following fields are collected:

+- **Data_EventID** - Unique tag to identify code failure location

+- **Data_Message** - A human-readable description of the error

 #### Office.Extensibility.RichApiMethodInvocation

 When customer uses an Office Add-in and calls Rich API for providing service, this event will be triggered.
 Used to measure the service reliability, performance, and usage for Rich API method invocation.